-However, DocuSign offers not just dozens, but hundreds of native integrations with many partners—including Microsoft—and nearly any other integration that Adobe Sign supports, and then some.
+However, DocuSign offers not just dozens but hundreds of native integrations with many partners—including Microsoft—and nearly any other integration that Adobe Sign supports.
 These integrations are also available at lower price tiers than Adobe Sign.

-DocuSign not only gives you virtually all of the integrations that Adobe has to offer, but it also gives you hundreds more—at a lower price point.
+DocuSign gives you virtually all of the integrations that Adobe has to offer and hundreds more—at a lower price point.

 6. Customer support

-Both Adobe Sign and DocuSign offer multiple support options, but the support you need will depend on the plan you have.
+Adobe Sign and DocuSign offer multiple support options, but the support you need will depend on your plan.

 Adobe Sign offers 24/7 live chat support for all pricing tiers, which is great but not as effective as phone or email support, which are available only through its more expensive tiers.